wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-directions-microsoft-tutorial.md

 -   A valid Azure subscription
 -   A Directions on Microsoft subscription

-If you don’t have a federated Directions on Microsoft subscription yet, email a request to “*service@DirectionsOnMicrosoft.com*”.
+If you don't have a federated Directions on Microsoft subscription yet, email a request to "*service@DirectionsOnMicrosoft.com*".

 After completing this tutorial, the Azure Active Directory users you have assigned to Directions on Microsoft will be able to single sign into the application using single sign-on.